The Lincolnshire Ox

-The Lincolnshire Ox is a 1790 oil painting by the British artist George Stubbs.
+The Lincolnshire Ox is an oil on canvas by the English artist George Stubbs, from 1790.
+It is held in the Walker Art Gallery, in Liverpool.

+History and description

 Stubbs was a noted animal painter and the work feature a celebrated ox of the era.
-Having been born in Gedney in Lincolnshire in 1782, the Hereford breed Ox had grown to such a large size by the end of the decade that it was taken to London and displayed at venues including the Lyceum in the Strand for more than a year.
-It is shown with his owner John Gibbons, who commissioned the work, and a noted fighting cock also owned by Gibbons.
+Having been born in Gedney in Lincolnshire in 1782, the Hereford breed Ox had grown to such a large size by the end of the decade that it was taken to London and displayed at venues, including the Lyceum in the Strand, for more than a year.
+It is shown in this work with his owner, John Gibbons, who commissioned it, and in the company of a noted fighting cock, at the right, also owned by Gibbons.

 The painting was displayed at the Royal Academy Exhibition of 1790 at Somerset House.
-Today it is in the collection of the Walker Art Gallery in Liverpool, having been acquired in 1941.
+Today it is in the collection of the Walker Art Gallery, having been acquired in 1941.